 Deep in the lush and rugged interior of Sri Lanka is a unique attraction that draws more than just tourists.
 Sri Pada, better known as Adam’s Peak, is a conical mountain in the heart of tea country that is considered sacred by Buddhists and Hindus alike.
 It takes its name from the “sacred footprint” located near the summit, which Buddhists believe to be the footprint of the Buddha; Hindus believe was made by Shiva, and some Christians and Muslims hold it to be that of Adam.
-Of course, it could have just been made by an ancient contractor, but my interest wasn’t in footprints or anything of the like.
+Of course, it could have just been made by a clumsy ancient contractor, but my interest wasn’t in footprints or anything of the like.
 My intentions were twofold: accomplish a feat that would be the feather in any serious traveler’s cap, and be there to witness what is considered one of the most impressive views anywhere.

 Guidebooks and websites touted the climb up Adam’s Peak as a thrilling experience, especially during its most popular season (December – May) or on full moons when a steady stream of pilgrims make the arduous trek to the top.
 Not having Adam’s Peak on my original itinerary, I hadn’t done much research on it, and when a group of friends suggested that we tackle the challenge by doing the traditional overnight climb, I got caught up in the whirlwind of testosterone and counted myself in.
 Once again, to my thighs and calves – I’m sorry.